 BW: Is there a lot of demand for custom Prayer Wheels?

-Micha Strauss demonstrates a custom Mani prayer wheel:
+Micha Strauss demonstrates how to spin a prayer wheel

 BW: How did you get started (in) making custom Prayer Wheels?